 Tip: wear good footwear and pack a jacket – you’ll head into the cave where it’s rocky and cold.

-4. Go beer tasting at the SAB World of Beer
+4. SAB World of Beer

 South African Breweries has got some history (it was founded in 1895) and I bet you a beer that if you’ve ever sipped a beer, you’ve probably tasted something brewed by SAB.
 Recently bought out by a European company, SAB and its new owners are, together, the breweries behind over 200 brands including Miller, Castle, Budweiser, Stella Artois, Corona, Becks and, my personal favourite, Mexico’s Modelo Especial.

 Besides the brands, the tour will take you through the history of beer in South Africa and the impact is has had culturally, socially and economically.

 5. Top of Africa at the Carlton Centre

 Welcome to the top of Africa.
 This 50-story building in downtown Johannesburg will give you 360 panoramas of the dense city below.
 It also happens to be the tallest building in Africa, hence the nickname, the top of Africa.
 At 223 metres high, it doesn’t quite make it onto the list of the top 100 tallest skyscrapers but it’s the tallest structure you’re going to see in South Africa.

 Once upon a time, it was home to the prestigious Carlton Hotel which had a guest list that included Mick Jagger and Margaret Thatcher (though probably not in the same room at the same time – I’m not here to start rumours).
 Sadly, the hotel closed during the turbulence in the 1990s and hasn’t been re-opened since.
 Strikes me as a great investment opportunity if you have the cash.